Michael Blake (musician): 2020s

 In 2020 Michael received a Canada Council of the Arts grant to conceive and record Dance of the Mystic Bliss, a concept album dedicated to the artists late Mother.
 After the COVID-19 lockdown was lifted in New York City, Blake assembled a new group of musicians from Brazil, USA and Canada called Chroma Nova and recorded the music.

 Blake rejoined his Lounge Lizards colleagues in 2021 and 2022 to record new music for John Lurie's TV Series Painting with John on HBO.

 In October 2022 Michael released Comboblulate for Newvelle Records.
 He arranged 10 pieces of original music for the album which features a brass band with two tuba players Marcus Rojas and Bob Stewart, trombonist Clark Gayton, trumpeter Steven Bernstein and drummer Allan Mednard.
 Downbeat Magazine's Anthony Dean-Harris gave Combobulate 4 stars and wrote, "...when not blowing minds.
 They swing.
 They jam.
 They definitely impress on their own terms.
 But there's that extra oomph here that makes them exceptional like the other more genre-twisting tunes throughout the album.
 It's notable that this is an album playing on another level."

 The same year Blake entered into a partnership with his brother Paul Blake and established P&M Records.
-At first focusing on rereleasing Blake's back catalogue, they chose to make Dance of the Mystic Bliss their debut new release for 2023.
+They chose to make Dance of the Mystic Bliss their debut new release for 2023.
 The music was mixed by Kingdom of Champa engineer Scott Harding and features electric guitarist Guilherme Monteiro, string players Michael Bates, Chris Hoffman and Skye Steele and Brazilian percussionists Mauro Refosco and Rogerio Bocatto.

+In 2026 Michael self released Piccolos Before Rifles, his second studio album with Chroma Nova, once again featuring Monteiro, Boccato and Steele with the addition of Giliard Lopes on bass.